 A few years ago, we built a pergola.
 Nothing fancy, just a rugged 10x10-foot cedar frame outside the back door.
-It’s a great place to put my houseplants for the summer.
-It also gives me a spot for hanging baskets and a place to hang a hammock.
-Most of all, it gave me 4 posts that could support climbing vines.
+It gave me four posts that could support climbing vines.
 There are so many perennial vines to choose from.
 Here are some favorites!

 So far, on our pergola, we have a climbing hydrangea that is just starting to climb its post.
 It seems that it would rather scamper along the adjacent stone wall than do any climbing.

 We also planted a chocolate vine (Akebia quinata) which is doing great, having quickly climbed up and across the top of the structure but I’m still waiting for its chocolate-scented flowers.

 For season-long color, I planted an annual black-eyed Susan vine (Thunbergia alata) in a pot next to another one of the posts.
 By the end of summer it usually has made it to the top as well.

 What to plant on the fourth post?
 There are too many to choose from.
 But first, where do you grow a vine?

 You don’t need to go to the trouble and expense of building a pergola to enjoy vines.
 Many do just fine with other means of support.

 Vines are great for screening an unsightly view, offering shade, or covering a boring fence or blank wall and most are fast growing.

 And it doesn’t have to be an ugly fence!
 A flowering vine makes a heart–melting display with tumbling tresses of stunning blooms.